gcgarner/IOTstack/README.md

 For those looking for a script that installs native applications check out Peter Scargill's script https://tech.scargill.net/the-script/

 There are pro's and con's for using native installs vs containers.
-For me one of the best part of containers is that it doesnt "clutter" your device, dont need Postgres anymore then just stop the container and delete it and its like it was never there.
+For me one of the best part of containers is that it doesnt "clutter" your device, and if you don't need Postgres anymore then just stop the container and delete it and its like it was never there.

-Its not advided to run the native version of an app and the docker version, the contianer will fail.
-It would be best to install this on a fresh system
+It's not advided to try run the native version of an app and the docker version, the contianer will fail.
+It would be best to install this on a fresh system.

 ## Download the project